-Native to Europe and Northern Africa, this species of privet is taking over forests of the Northeastern United States.
+Native to Europe and Northern Africa, this species of privet (l. vulgare), also known as “Common Privet” is taking over forests of the Northeastern United States.
 It is listed in the Global Invasive Species Database.

 3. Ligustrum japonicum (Japanese Privet)

-Looks similar to Chinese Privet, but with larger and thicker leaves.
-It is listed as a Federal and Texas Department of Agriculture noxious weed.
+L. japonicum looks similar to Chinese Privet, but with larger and thicker leaves.
+It also goes by the name “Wax Leaf Ligustrum” and is listed as a Federal and Texas Department of Agriculture noxious weed.

 4. Ligustrum lucidum (Glossy Privet)

-Glossy privet can grow up to 50 feet tall.
+Glossy privet (l. lucidum) can grow up to 50 feet tall.
 It is considered invasive in states including California, Florida and North Carolina.

 Are All Ligustrum Plants Bad?